How to Flush Your Water Heater

 Leaving a hot water faucet Open on the upper level of your home is the first step in allowing you to drain the hot water from the water heater.

-5. Locate the “Drain Valve” on your hot water heater
+5. Locate the “Drain Valve” on your Water Heater

 drain valve on water heater